Cerro Las Tórtolas

 Cerro Las Tórtolas is a peak at the border of Argentina and Chile with an elevation of 6145 m metres and located at the Central Andes.
-It is on the border of the Argentinean province of San Juan and Chilean province of Elqui.
-Its slopes are within the administrative boundaries of Argentinean city of Iglesia and Chilean commune of Vicuña.
+It is on the border of the Argentinean province of San Juan and the Chilean province of Elqui.
+Its slopes are within the administrative boundaries of the Argentinean city of Iglesia and the Chilean commune of Vicuña.

 First Ascent

-The first ascents was made by Indigenous Peoples, who built a platform at the summit and left elaborate figurines there.
-Las Tórtolas' first recorded ascent post colonization is by Edgar Kausel (Chile) and Heinz Koch (Germany) January 19, 1952.
+The first ascents were made by Indigenous Peoples, who built a platform at the summit and left elaborate figurines there.
+Las Tórtolas' first recorded ascent post-colonization was by Edgar Kausel (Chile) and Heinz Koch (Germany) on January 19, 1952.
 There are reports of a 1924 ascent (Hans Duddle) shown in some sources.
 However no evidence of this expedition was found.